vishmithapoojary84/vishmithapoojary84/README.md

 - 🎓 MCA Student at St Aloysius Institute of Management
 - 💻 Backend-focused Full Stack Developer
-- 🚀 Currently exploring AI-powered systems and Agentic AI
+- 🚀 Exploring AI-powered systems and Agentic AI
-- 🔧 Experienced with scalable APIs, validation systems, and workflow management
+- 🔧 Experienced in scalable APIs, validations, and workflow-based systems
-- ⚡ Interested in modern backend technologies and production-grade architectures
+- ⚡ Interested in modern backend technologies and production-grade architecture
 - 🌱 Always learning and building

 ---